fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/nginx.md

    }
    ```

-7. Below is how complete Nginx configuration would like look:
+7. Below is how a complete Nginx configuration would look like:

    ```bash
    worker_processes auto;